mjarosie/mjarosie.github.io/_posts/2020-09-24-running-identityserver4-on-docker-with-https.md

       - ASPNETCORE_Kestrel__Certificates__Default__Path=/https/aspnetapp.pfx
 ```

 Unfortunately, it's going to work only as long as these Docker services won't start calling each other.
-You will run into a certificate validation issues when the API tries to securely connect to the IdentityServer to validate the token (if you're lost - refer back to the Client Credentials Flow diagram at the top of this post).
+You will run into a certificate validation issues when the API tries to securely connect to the IdentityServer to pull the JWK Set mentioned above (if you're lost - refer back to the Client Credentials Flow diagram at the top of this post).
 Even though the client connects to `localhost` (see the network diagram above) - API and IdentityServer need to refer to each other as `identity-service` and `web-api` respectively (those are the container names defined in docker-compose).
 The API won't be able to reach IdentityServer under `localhost:5001` anymore, and when it tries to connect to `identity-service:5001` the certificate validation fails, since the certificate wasn't issued for `identity-service`, but for `localhost`!

 Another problem is the name of the issuer (the Authority setting in [the API configuration](https://identityserver4.readthedocs.io/en/latest/quickstarts/1_client_credentials.html#configuration)).
 By default IdentityServer sees itself as `localhost:5001` and when you run it and retrieve the [discovery endpoint](https://identityserver4.readthedocs.io/en/latest/endpoints/discovery.html) ([https://localhost:5001/.well-known/openid-configuration]) it will respond with a JSON with `issuer` value being equal to `https://localhost:5001`.
 But when the API calls the IdentityServer to check if the token is valid, by default it checks if the URL of the identity provider (`https://identity-service:5001`) is the same as the name of the token issuer that's extracted from the token (`https://localhost:5001`) - which is not the case!